Teardrop Camper For Sale

 - Small – okay, this is obvious, but being so small means that they can go almost anywhere

-- Super light weight – you can pull one of these with almost any vehicle
+- Super light weight – you can pull a teardrop trailer with almost any vehicle

 - Have most things you need – a warm bed, cooking facilities, somewhere to retreat in the rain